intel/tcf/doc/09-api-http.rst

 - Any *admin* user can call to get other user's

+**Arguments**

+If *USERNAME* is *self*, then the server will return the information for the currently logged in user according to the *COOKIES*.
+This is useful for the clients to find which user their cookies loged them as.

 **Returns** JSON dictionary with user information

 - if the calling user has administrative privilege: information about